About the Film

 Forgotten history.
 Thrilling music.
 Tense diplomacy.
 Mao, Nixon, Ormandy.
 Beijing, Philadelphia, Hollywood.
-Beethoven in Beijing brings this all together in a fascinating documentary that recounts the Philadelphia Orchestra’s 1973 tour of Communist China and the effects this diplomatic cultural gesture had, which resonate to this day.
+Beethoven in Beijing brings this all together in a fascinating documentary that recounts the Philadelphia Orchestra’s 1973 tour of the People’s Republic and the impact of this cultural gesture on U.S.-China relations that resonates to this day.

 Archival footage, exclusive backstage access of contemporary tours, and testimonials bring to life the vivid stories of those who lived it then–including Chinese musicians who nervously greeted Maestro Eugene Ormandy, and those who live it now–including Oscar-winning composer Tan Dun and renowned pianist Lang Lang, who credit the Philadelphia Orchestra for inspiring their careers.

 “…archivally rich, ideologically balanced, and compelling American story.”

 “…the story of a complex relationship between two countries during challenging times, mended in part through music.
 The film is also a testimony to how hard the human spirit is willing to work in order to share an uplifting experience.”

 Erika James,dean of The Wharton School of the University of Pennsylvania

 “This captivating film reminds us of the tremendous power of music to unite people and to transcend geopolitical borders.”